• Skip to primary navigation

 Smart storage for over a bathroom toilet - love this ladder with basket set!

-8. Double Deck Your Under Sink Storage
+12. Double Deck Your Under-Sink Storage

-In most bathrooms there’s a lot of wasted space in the cabinets under the sink so tiered storage is key for making use of it.
-In my girls’ bathroom I recently added {this 2-tier under sink organizer} that effectively doubles the amount of storage space for the zillions of cosmetics that they have:
+In most bathrooms there’s a lot of wasted space in the cabinets under the sink so if you don’t have a shelf inside, tiered storage is key for making use of it.
+Before remodeling my girls’ bathroom, I used {this 2-tier under sink organizer} that effectively doubles the amount of storage space for the zillions of cosmetics that they have:

 This tiered two drawer organizer is perfect for under the sink!

-9. Hide a Hinged Tip Out Tray
+13. Hide a Hinged Tip-Out Tray

 Love this little caddy for a toothbrush and toothpaste in this bathroom vanity!

-We had them in my girls’ bathroom and loved having this small extra bit of storage space – it definitely helped a bit with the bathroom countertop clutter!
+We had them in my girls’ bathroom and loved having this small extra bit of storage space.
+It definitely helped a bit with the bathroom countertop clutter!

-10. Add Over-the-Door Cabinet Storage
+15. Add Over-the-Door Cabinet Storage

 There are lots of options for adding storage to the back of your bathroom cabinet doors that are as simple as slipping an organizer over the top of them.
 In my girls’ old bathroom, they had this over-the-cabinet door organizer that holds extra brushes plus their flat iron and hair dryer: